 It features a flat top that allows for horizontal drying.
 However, it may also be used to dry t-shirts, tea towels, and undergarments.
-The additional rods are ideal for hanging towels, bed sheets, and jackets or shirts.
-With this device, you can air dry a lot more clothing in a less space.
+The additional rods are ideal for hanging towels, bedsheets, and jackets or shirts.
+With this device, you can air dry a lot more clothing in less space.

 The rack even has little hooks below the flat top.
-You may hang items to dry on coat hangers or utilise the hooks for extra storage!
+You may hang items to dry on coat hangers or utilize the hooks for extra storage!

-Finally, if you have a baby, this is a must-have item for air drying baby clothing.
+Finally, if you have a baby, this is a needs to-have item for air drying baby clothing.
 It’s the ideal size for large loads of laundry.